 Obsessive Compulsive Disorder (OCD) affects millions of people in the U.S. and around the world.
 If one of those people is someone you love, you know that the impact of OCD reaches far beyond the person who has been diagnosed with this disorder.

 Much has been written about OCD and its treatment.
-Much less has been written about the spouses, families and friends who must watch a loved one suffer, and who must also live with the effects of the disorder every day.
+Much less has been written about the spouses, families, and friends who must watch a loved one suffer, and who must also live with the effects of the disorder every day.
 In an article on families of OCD sufferers, Heidi and Alec Pollard, two experts in the field of OCD, state: “OCD is a family affair.
 The toxic tentacles of this disorder extend far beyond its identified victim.”
-(Read the entire article.)
-This section of our web site is a guide for you.
+This section of our website is a guide for you.
 It was written to help you help your loved one gain control over OCD, restore relationships that have been strained by the demands and heartbreak of this disorder and help you get the help you most likely need.